pedrojlucas/udacityproject1/README.md

 For the AutoML we could increment the total number of iterations so we could check for additional combinations of different algorithms and hyperparameters for them.

+In order to get better perfomance in a inbalanced dataset, it can be useful to test undersampling of the minoritary class or oversampling of the majoritary class techniques, algorithms like SMOTE.

 Finally I would also try different metrics to check the results obtained so far and to improve the behaviour of the models facing the case of an unbalanced dataset.